 Aspen Publishers (Wolters Kluwer)

-Examination copies of Aspen Legal Education books are generally available.
-Place orders by phone or online.
+Examination copies of Wolters Kluwer Legal Education books are generally available.
+Request review copies online.
 A title available as an examination copy has an “exam copy” button on its product page.

 A desk copy is provided free of charge if a Bloomberg BNA title is selected as a main classroom text.
 All titles are available for review on a 60-day examination basis.
 Please state your interest in an examination copy on the order form.